War of 1812: Single-ship actions

 The more recently built frigates of the US Navy were intended to overmatch their opponents.
-The United States of America did not believe that it could build a large enough navy to contest with the Royal Navy in fleet actions.
-As such where it could be done, individual ships were built to be tougher, larger, and carry more firepower, than the equivalent in European navies.
-With this in mind the newest three 44-gun ships were designed with a 24-pounder main battery.
-These frigates were intended to demolish the 36 to 38 gun (18-pounder) armed frigates that were by far the majority of the world's navies, while being able to evade larger ships.
+The United States did not believe that it could build a large enough navy to contest with the Royal Navy in fleet actions.
+Therefore, where it could be done, individual ships were built to be tougher, larger, and carry more firepower than their equivalents in European navies.
+The newest three 44-gun ships were designed with a 24-pounder main battery.
+These frigates were intended to demolish the 36- to 38-gun (18-pounder) armed frigates that formed the majority of the world's navies, while being able to evade larger ships.
 Similarly the Wasp class ship-sloops were an over-match to the Cruizer class brigs being employed by the British.
-The Royal Navy maintaining more than 600 ships, in fleets and stations worldwide, was overstretched and undermanned; a further consequence of this was that most British ships enforcing the blockade were (with a few notable exceptions) less practiced and drilled with their guns than the crews of the smaller US Navy.
+The Royal Navy, maintaining more than 600 ships in fleets and stations worldwide, was overstretched and undermanned; most British ships enforcing the blockade were (with a few notable exceptions) less practiced than the crews of the smaller US Navy.
 This meant that in single-ship actions the Royal Navy ships often found themselves against larger ships with larger crews, who were better drilled, as intended by the US planners.

-However naval ships do not fight as individuals by the code of the duel, they are national instruments of war, and are used as such.
+However naval ships do not fight as individuals by the code of the duel, they are national instruments of war and are used as such.
 The Royal Navy counted on its numbers, experience, and traditions to overcome the individually superior vessels.
 As the US Navy found itself mostly blockaded by the end of the war, the Royal Navy was correct.
 For all the fame that these actions received, they in no way affected the outcome of the results of Atlantic theatre of War.
 The final count of frigates lost was three on each side, with most of the US Navy blockaded in port.
 During the war, the United States Navy captured 165 British merchantmen (although privateers captured many more) while the Royal Navy captured 1,400 American merchantmen.
 More significantly, the British blockade of the Atlantic coast caused the majority of warships to be unable to put to sea and shut down both American imports and exports.